horovod/tutorials/fashion_mnist/README.md

 ### Adjust learning rate and add Distributed Optimizer

 Horovod uses an operation that averages gradients across workers.
-Gradient averaging typically requires corresponding increase in learning rate to make bigger steps in the direction of a higher-quality gradient.
+Gradient averaging typically requires a corresponding increase in learning rate to make bigger steps in the direction of a higher-quality gradient.

 Replace `opt = keras.optimizers.SGD(lr=args.base_lr, momentum=args.momentum)` with: